GANESHAATHI46/GANESHAATHI46/README.md

   "Build useful software and turn ideas into production-ready products."
 ```

-I’m a **Software Developer** who enjoys building complete products from the first idea to deployment.
+I’m a **Software Developer** focused on building modern web applications, mobile apps, APIs, automation tools, developer utilities, and cloud-ready systems.

-I work across the full development lifecycle:
+My goal is to understand and work across the complete software lifecycle — not just one layer.

 ```text
 Idea